chromaui/chromatic-docs/review.md

 ![Create review branches](img/create-review-branches.png)

 <div class="aside">
-<p><b>Note:</b> If you are trying to review the changes completed in a pull (merge) request, you will want to match the head and base branches of the review with the respective branches of the pull (merge) request.</p>
+<p><b>Note:</b> If you are trying to review the changes completed in a pull (merge) request, you will want to match the head and base branches of the Review with the respective branches of the pull (merge) request.</p>
-<p>Additionally, you can only have one open review at a time with the same branch combination.
-For example, if your head branch is <code>new-changes</code> and your base branch is <code>main</code>, you cannot open another review with <code>new-changes</code> as the head branch and <code>main</code> as the base branch.</p>
+<p>Additionally, you can only have one open Review at a time with the same branch combination.
+For example, if your head branch is <code>new-changes</code> and your base branch is <code>main</code>, you cannot open another Review with <code>new-changes</code> as the head branch and <code>main</code> as the base branch.</p>
 </div>

 <details>